diodechain/diode-docs/content/docs/Using/join-a-zone-by-invite-code.md

 **2\.
 Join the Zone**

-Open Diode Drive, click the upper left Diode Drive logo, and go the Zones menu.
+Open Diode Collab, click the upper left Diode Collab logo, and go the Zones menu.
 There, you will see an orange "Join" link - click that.

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/uuj9ac8eqs/1650668344829/image.png)